irockk/nebula_test/README.md

+Technologies Used:
+Kotlin – Primary language for development
+Jetpack Compose – UI framework for building responsive UIs Coroutines – For asynchronous programming
+Room – Local database for storing transactions and caching USD exchange rates Paging3 – For paginated loading of transactions DataStore – Local storage for user balance
+Koin (with Koin Annotations) – Dependency injection Retrofit – API client for fetching Bitcoin exchange rates Mockito & JUnit – For unit testing the ViewModel and business logic

 Architecture: This app follows the MVVM architecture:
 ViewModel: Manages UI-related data and handles user actions and business logic.
 UseCases: Encapsulate business logic and interact with the data layer.